kaidez/kdz/STYLEGUIDE.md

     @import "imports/all-transform-3d-webkit-transform-3d";
     @import "imports/min-width-768-max-width-991";

+Key points

+* All preprocessor variables would go in `variables.less`

+* All preprocessor mixins would go in `mixins.less`

-*(NOTE: `for.less` is a LESS-specific file that outputs a set of CSS selectors using a LESS function.
-The `.scss` file buildout doesn't have a similar file.)*
+* `for.less` is a LESS-specific file that outputs a set of CSS selectors using a LESS function.
+The `.scss` file buildout doesn't have a similar file.

+* `bootstrap-overide.less` would contain classes that are inside `bootstrap.css`.

+* `retina-media-queries` would contain classes that define any classes based on retina and non-retina images.

+* `mobile-first.less` would contain classes that appear on handheld views only.

+* Media query files are listed in the order that the queries appear in the current version of bootstrap.css.

 ## CSS Build-out Process
 In the example above, `style.less` compiles out to `style.css` in `css-build`. `style.css` gets concatenated with `bootstrap.css` to wherever I specify.